 Malden real estate guide & listings for sale

-A highlight of Malden is its broad selection of green spaces.
-Getting to parks, such as Tall Grass Heritage and Ojibway Prarie Provincial Nature Reserve, is very easy from the majority of locations within the neighbourhood since there are a few of them nearby for residents to relax in.
-Due to the presence of very few pedestrians, this part of the city remains relatively serene.
+One of the highlights of Malden is its vast selection of green spaces.
+Getting to parks, like Spring Garden Natural Area and Ojibway Tom Joy Woods, is very easy from many locations within the neighbourhood since there are a few of them nearby for residents to unwind in.
+It is relatively quiet in this part of Windsor, as there are very few people out and about on the streets.